The database lives on your machine.

 A local speech model transcribes that file.
 The transcript and the recording are written to a SQLite database in your Application Support folder, where your disk encryption is the layer protecting it at rest.
 Everything after that — the briefs, the open loops, the topic pages — is computed on your machine from that database, sometimes ahead of time so it's ready when you need it.

 Your meeting database lives on your disk, not ours; there is no Seriesly server holding transcripts at rest.
-When the app needs a model to draft a brief or answer a question, the relevant slice — excerpts, names, action items — passes through our proxy to Anthropic, OpenAI, or Google under their zero-retention terms.
-We don't log it; they don't keep it.
-Bring-your-own-key, available in settings, bypasses the proxy entirely.
+When the app needs a model to draft a brief or answer a question, the relevant slice — excerpts, names, action items — passes through our proxy to Anthropic, OpenAI, or Google.
+The proxy logs request traffic on our side for debugging and abuse prevention, and the providers handle the call under their own logging and retention policies (each publishes its own).
+If that's tighter than you can tolerate, the bring-your-own-key option in settings sends the call directly from your machine to the provider on your account — we do not see it, and nothing about that request lives on Seriesly infrastructure.

-Seriesly is not for users under 16.
+Seriesly is for adults: you must be at least 18 to use the app.
 If you are buying it for a team, the same applies to every seat.

 i.Audio captured from the active callYOUR DISK